Alex-bzh/corpus-kaamelott/README.md

 # Get all the rows
 rows = tagged.values()

-# Make a dictionary of cues by speaker
+# Make a dictionary of lines by speaker
 d = defaultdict(list)
-for row in rows:
 [
-        [
-            d[speaker].append(cue)
+    d[speaker].append(line)
+    for row in rows
+    for speaker, lines in row
-            for cue in cues
+    for line in lines
 ]
-        for speaker, cues in row
-    ]

 # Who are the speakers in the screenplay?
 speakers = d.keys()

-# Print the fifth cue of character Karadoc
+# Print the fifth line of character Karadoc
 print(d['Karadoc'][4])
 # [('De', 'P', 'de'), ('quoi', 'PROWH', 'quoi?'), ('?', 'PONCT', '?')]
 ```